raspberrypilearning/comic-character/en/step_7.md

 Next, you will check the local storage of the user's browser to see if their local preference is set to light mode or dark mode.

-You will check if the user's preference for light mode is stored in the browser's local storage.
+You will check if the user's preference for light mode is held in the browser's local storage.
 If it is, isLightMode is set to true; otherwise, it's set to false.

 You will use a boolean value to set the state to `true`.

 --- task ---

-Create a variable `isLightMode` and store the value of the `localStorage` check.
+Create a variable `isLightMode` and hold the value of the `localStorage` check.

 --- code ---
 ---